He is the author of four novels, hundreds of short stories & flash fictions, and several plays.

-Mark’s previous book is a collection of short fiction called Pirate Therapy and Other Cures.
-Legendary indie author, Tom Bradley, says of it: “Never has pop culture been so hilariously satirized, nor history so perversely revised.”
+His other novels are Marvellous Hairy and The Amadeus Net.
+He also has a collection of short fiction called Pirate Therapy and Other Cures, of which legendary indie author, Tom Bradley, said: “Never has pop culture been so hilariously satirized, nor history so perversely revised.”

 By day, Mark teaches his bemused students at the Faculty of Information and Media Studies (Western University), how to construct digital images, web sites, and viable information architectures that will not become self-aware and destroy all humans.

 Later, there will be cake…